Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 AndroidNotificationCenter.OnNotificationReceived += receivedNotificationHandler;
 ```

-**Save custom data and retrieve it when the user opens the app from the notification**
+### Store and retrieve custom data

-To store arbitrary string data in a notification object set the `IntentData` property.
+You can store arbitrary string data on the notification with the `IntentData` property, and retrieve it when the user taps the notification to open the app.

 ```c#
 var notification = new AndroidNotification();